Jack Spector

+Career

+1955-1969

+Spector began his radio career in 1955.
 In 1960, he briefly hosted a syndicated television program, The Jack Spector Show, featuring teenagers dancing to popular hit records of the day, similar to Dick Clark's early TV shows.
 He was introduced on the program as "Smilin' Jack Spector."
+In 1961 became one of the original Good Guys on Top 40 station WMCA 570 AM.

 In 1962, The Four Seasons released "Sherry," their first number one hit on the Billboard Hot 100.
 While there were many suggestions for the name of the song, it was called "Sherry" after Spector's eldest daughter.
 The song reached #1 on September 15, 1962, which was Spector's 34th birthday.